 Magical Kids Therapy focuses on the care of children who have autism spectrum disorder (ASD) or who are suspected of having autism spectrum disorder.
 Magical Kids Therapy provides Occupational and Speech Therapy services for ASD and related conditions, and helps families by assisting them with resources.
 Magical Kids Therapy is a multidisciplinary effort between Occupational and Speech Therapist working together; experts from these fields conduct extensive evaluations to form a plan of intervention and therapy.

-Common signs of autism spectrum disorder include problems with social interactions, problems communicating with others, playing at developmentally inappropriate levels, and a tendency to repeat the same actions over and over again.
+Common signs of autism spectrum disorder include problems with social interactions, problems communicating with others, playing at developmentally inappropriate levels, and a tendency to repeat the same actions over and over.
 Early diagnosis is important for children with autism so that specific life skills may be taught.

 Most autism behavioral intense therapy programs include speech-language therapy.
 With a variety of techniques, speech-language therapy addresses a range of challenges often faced by persons with autism.
 For instance, some individuals on autism spectrum do not speak, while others love to talk but have difficulty using conversational speech and/or understanding the nuances of language and nonverbal cues when talking with others.